Skip to content

 export OMP_NUM_THREADS=$SLURM_CPUS_PER_TASK

-srun --mpi=$HPC_PMIX /path/to/app/lmp_gator2 < in.Cu.v.24nm.eq_xrd
+srun --mpi=${HPC_PMIX} /path/to/app/lmp_gator2 < in.Cu.v.24nm.eq_xrd

 date